 The third X-43A flight was planned to reach Mach 10.
 This flight involved considerably more unknowns than the Mach 7 mission.
 While a complete Mach 7 scramjet engine burn could be simulated in a wind tunnel, the same was not true at Mach 10.
 At this higher speed, wind tunnels could only create the proper conditions for 1/1000 of a second during a single run.
 With a burn time of some ten seconds, the third X-43A flight would return orders of magnitude more data at this speed than some four decades of ground testing.

+The X-43A/Pegasus combination dropped into the Pacific Ocean after losing control early in the first free-flight attempt.
 The flight was made on Nov.
 16, 2004, and reached a speed of Mach 9.6, or almost 7,000 mph.
 The X-43A was able to cruise at this speed, meaning engine thrust matched drag.
 This was the cruise speed for the vehicle design, and demonstrating this ability was a mission goal.
 The scramjet operated as predicted, showing the ground simulations were accurately.
 As with the previous flight, the X-43A performed maneuvers during the glide down for aerodynamic data, before hitting the Pacific.

 The X-43A/Hyper-X program accomplished several important goals.
 It provided the first free flight data on scramjet engines.
 It also showed the predictive tools used to design the engine were accurate.
 They could then be used to design more advanced scramjets with longer burn times.
 The X-43A transformed a promising but unproved concept into a reality.
 The Hyper-X also trained a new generation of engineers, scientists, and researchers in hypersonic flight.
 Finally, it provided a glimpse into the future.
 The X-43A's engine had operated for about ten seconds.
 101 years before, the Wright brothers flew a heavier than air vehicle for 12 seconds.